 SIBO and Autonomic treatment often involves short-term medications to restore a better bacterial blend, core nutritional changes to support neurological repair and stem cell production, Vagal Nerve Stimulation, and long-term dietary changes.

-I have discovered a multifaceted formula for Autonomic restoration that is so unique and effective that in 2016 I filed a patent application for “The Nemechek Protocol for Autonomic Recovery” (Patent Pending).
+I have discovered a multifaceted formula for Autonomic restoration that is so unique and effective that I was granted a patent (Methods of Reversing Autonomic Nervous System Damage, Paten No. 10,335,396).

 Controlling SIBO and maintaining Autonomic Nervous System balance is not easy, but it is also not impossible.
 The process takes work and a marathoner’s mindset; each day your efforts, foods, and medications either support or endanger your recovery and health.

 Fixing the brain, to fix the body, takes persistent effort by the patient but I have seen recovery years or decades after the person’s Autonomic injury or onset of SIBO.

 I am a classically trained internal medicine physician (D.O.) from UCLA and my Internal Medicine and Autonomic practice is in the Phoenix area.
 My research background has been focused on the Autonomic Nervous System, brain metabolism, and metabolic inflammation.

 I use all available scientific and medical tools to induce the nervous system and organs to repair themselves by normalizing inflammation control mechanisms, inducing natural stem cell production, and re-activating innate restorative mechanisms.

 For more information, call my office at 623-208-4226.

 © 2016.
 Dr. Patrick M. Nemechek and Jean R. Nemechek.
 All Rights Reserved.
 Patent Pending.